 If the serial number is not incremented, your master nameserver may have the correct, new information, but your slave nameservers will never be notified of the change or attempt to refresh their data of that zone.
-After all, their serial number will match the one on the master nameserver, even though their data for the zone is completely different than what is on the master.

 • Be careful to use ellipses and semi-colons correctly in the /etc/named.conf file.